 What Determines the Earl Grey Blend?

-When bergamot essence, oil or flavouring is added to black tea, the resulting is given the name Earl Grey.
+When bergamot essence, oil or flavouring is added to tea leaf, the resulting blend is given the name Earl Grey.
 The bergamot orange, from which the bergamot essence is extracted, grows around the Southern coastal areas of Italy, around Calabria and Bergamo.
 A small citrus tree which flowers during the winter months, bergamot orange is likely to be a hybrid of the Citrus limetta (lemon) and Citrus aurantium (bitter orange) citrus varieties.

 Bergamot essential oil is extracted from the skin of the bergamot orange, Citrus bergamia.
-Traditionally this was done manually by slowly folding the peel by hand.
-Nowadays the oil is extracted mechanically, with machines scrapping the outside of the fruit under running water, from which is separated using centrifuges.
+Traditionally this was done manually by slowly folding the peel by hand but nowadays the oil is extracted mechanically by scraping the outside of the fruit.

 - skincare - bergamot essential oil is said to have antibacterial properties, making it helpful for acne-prone or inflamed skin

 - shampoo - many shampoos contain bergamot essence, which is said to soften and tame curls, plus soothe an irritated scalp and reduce hair loss